khilnani/spidey.py/README.md

 # badspider.py

-> Terrible web spider, but useful for recursive API downloads.
+> A terribly coded web spider, but useful for recursive API downloads.

 ## Installation